civo/status/content/issues/2021-06-30-scheduled-upgrade-downtime-nyc1.md

   - Network/NYC1
 section: issue
 ---
 On Monday the 5th of July at 6am GMT+1 (1am ET, 10pm PT July 4th), there will be a planned outage of Civo region NYC1.
-We anticipate a window of three hours of unavailability for this region.
+We anticipate an at-risk window of up to three hours of unavailability for this region.

 This is to facilitate work to upgrade the data storage layer in use across our clusters, which will also enable non-disruptive updates in future.
 Whilst we apologise for the disruption, this is a vital upgrade that will enable faster and more efficient provisioning of volumes for Civo Kubernetes clusters and Infrastructure-as-a-Service Instances.